nvim-neorg/neorg/README.md

 # Contributing
 I really looove contributions!
 That's what this whole project is about - it's a really big plugin, so any help is appreciated :heart:

+Also, if you love what I do and want to professionally support my work, boost development etc. drop me a few bucks will ya (links will be available tomorrow!).
+Making this my job would be like a dream come true.